Home

 What is procurement planning?

-Procurement planning is a strategic process that occurs before procurement itself begins.
-In the planning process, the procurement team and key stakeholders clarify business needs and justify the requirement for an external supplier.
+Procurement planning is a process where the procurement team and key stakeholders clarify business needs and justify the requirement for an external supplier.
+The outcome of this process is the procurement plan, a master document that serves as the blueprint for purchasing as the procurement team and key stakeholders move forward with the procurement process.

 During the procurement planning process, the team and stakeholders also discuss and record: